 Students must identify a CCHI affiliated faculty member as a mentor.
 There are two mentorship scenarios: 1) the internship involves working directly with the CCHI faculty mentor at Yale; or 2) the internship is located outside of Yale, in which case mentoring will be collaborative between the on-site preceptor and the CCHI faculty mentor.

 The application for this award should include 1) a description of the internship (1-2 pages); 2) a letter of support from the CCHI faculty mentor, who should agree to play an active mentorship role; 3) for non-Yale internships, a letter of support from the on-site preceptor; 4) a YSPH transcript; and 5) a curriculum vitae.
 Please apply through Yale University Student Grants & Fellowships.
-The deadline is March 30, 2016.
+The deadline is March 29 at 1:00 pm.

 Location: Oakland, CA, USA

 Deadline: Interview process usually begins in January, decisions in late March.